RobertOstermann/vscode-inline-parameters/README.md

 </p>

 <h2 align="center">

+Now with Golang and Python support!

-This extension implements the new Inlay Hints API to add Inline Parameters for Golang, Java, Lua, and PHP.
+This extension implements the new Inlay Hints API to add Inline Parameters for Golang, Java, Lua, PHP, and Python.

 </h2>

 <p align="center">